Silhouette photography is a great way to add interest to an image. They make a scene feel dramatic or dreamy.

 Before you grab your camera and start snapping away, read on.

-A silhouette is basically the contour/shape of a subject which appears to be nearly or totally black against a much brighter background.
+A silhouette is the contour/shape of a subject.
+It appears to be black against a much brighter background.

 Equipment for Silhouette Photography